 Our research included surveying a sample of hotel companies in Europe and reviewing annual reports and SEC filings for publicly traded chains operating in Europe.
 The sample spans the full spectrum from large international players to smaller European operators.
-Brands included in the sample range from limitedservice to luxury full-service hotels.
-All companies sampled currently franchise some or all of their brands in Europe or are planning to do so in the near future.
-Table 3, overleaf, provides a list of the companies either surveyed or researched via their annual reports and other publicly available information.
-Table 2 below shows the breakdown by operating model for a number of major hotel chains.
+Brands included in the sample range from economy limited-service to luxury full-service hotels.
+All of the companies sampled currently franchise some or all of